berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 4.2 Request that holds multiple OpenGL commands
 --------------------------------------------------------

-The remaining OpenGL commands are those that may be put into dis- play lists.
+The remaining OpenGL commands are those that may be put into display lists.
 Multiple occurrences of these commands are grouped together into a single X extension request (GLXRender).
 This is diagrammed in Figure 2.